VoidSingularity/berry/README.md

 [dist.py](https://github.com/azure-bluet/dist.py) allows you to share built resources between different mod workspaces without having to upload them publicly.
 This feature requires an accessible server (e.g. a local server accessible from LAN).
+If a `dist.py` environment is setup but you want to disable it temporarily, run `build.py xxxx --offline`.

 ## License and credits